 The reason this has been hard to achieve is that tracking behaviour is time-consuming and costs a fortune if you take the traditional approach to consumer research.
 While digital marketing has opened doors to capture online behaviour, that too has its limitations.
 Firstly, it doesn’t account for online expression in other industries, as the online space tends to operate as many walled gardens.
 Secondly, it doesn’t account for offline behaviour, which is much harder to measure.

 So far, marketers have not been able to crack this problem, but let’s imagine if they have.
 They can construct more comprehensive personas of consumers, based on a vast set of behavioural data that is not just limited to their brand category or industry but also includes other sectors that potentially have a domino effect on theirs.
 They can view the consumer as a whole person whose regular day involves multiple interactions with brands, products, and services, that affect one another.
 They can see how likely one persona is to use a combination of products and services over another.
-They can identify personas that are loyal to their brand, those who may be open to switching from their competitor to theirs, or those who are abandoning the brand category altogether.
+They can identify customer personas that are loyal to their brand, those who may be open to switching from their competitor to theirs, or those who are abandoning the brand category altogether.
 Their view is no longer confined to a group of consumers limited by demographic parameters and psychographic instruments.
 Industry and consumer bias are reduced, by virtue of the comprehensiveness in both the approach together with the data.
 Marketers would have access to genuinely holistic behaviour-driven personas to optimise their marketing strategy.

 The good news is that you don’t have to imagine it any longer.